webinar

 Jump to section

 The COVID-19 pandemic has changed the landscape of how we view mental health and therapy.
-Now more than ever, the need for mental healthcare is at an all-time high, as people cope with sheltering in place for an extended period of time.
-While stay-at-home orders have been lifted in some states, many businesses—including therapy practices—still remain closed to in-person visits.
+Now more than ever, the need for mental healthcare is at an all-time high, as people cope with stressors including layoffs, recessions, war abroad and political discourse.
+For those who are unable to regularly travel to seek care, they are often left with few options.

-Since most therapy practices won't be opening anytime soon, both patients and therapists have been looking for ways to continue sessions remotely.
-Luckily, teletherapy is an option for people who want to continue sessions with their therapists.
+Luckily, the rise in teletherapy has given new opportunities for people who want to continue sessions with their therapists without requiring traveling to be in person.
 While not every office offers this service, many offices have joined the ranks of already-established online therapy practices.

 Teletherapy offers many benefits — you can speak with your therapist on your own time and in the comfort of your own home.
-However, since many Americans are sheltering with other family members, finding privacy at home can be a challenge.
-The following five methods can help you maintain patient and therapist confidentiality while in a lockdown situation.
+However, since many American households have shifted since the pandemic, with the rise of remote work and schooling, finding privacy at home can be a challenge.
+The following five methods can help you maintain patient and therapist confidentiality.

 Take the call in a separate room